3top1a/alkoholiq/DESIGN.md

 Simply using a variable name will automatically reserve space for it.
 Some instructions need to have the variable be used beforehand.

+An entry on the stack consists of two cells, one which denotes it is occupied, and one for its value.
+The cell denoting it is occupied might become user changeable in the future, allowing for stack "multiplexing".

 ### Instructions